fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 In the above code:

 * **DataModel** is a class.

-* **greaterEqualOperation** is the object which holds the resultant data.
+* `greaterEqualOperation` is the object which holds the resultant data. `greaterEqualOperation` is an instance of the DataModel.

-The output after running the above query looks like:
+The output after running the above code looks like:

 Order Date | Country | Sales | Quantity | Shipping Cost
 ---|---|---|---|---